Advanced-Vision-and-Learning-Lab/2024_V4A_Lacunarity_Pooling_Layer/Datasets/README.md

 ```

 ## DeepWeeds dataset [[`BibTeX`](https://github.com/Advanced-Vision-and-Learning-Lab/2024_V4A_Lacunarity_Pooling_Layer/tree/main/Datasets#citing-deepweeds)]
 To download the DeepWeeds dataset.
-Download the dataset through <a href="https://github.com/Project-AgML/AgML">AgML</a>. <a href="https://github.com/Advanced-Vision-and-Learning-Lab/2024_V4A_Lacunarity_Pooling_Layer/tree/main/Datasets#citing-agml">below</a>.
+Download the dataset through <a href="https://github.com/Project-AgML/AgML">AgML</a>.
+If you use AgML in your research or project, please cite it as shown <a href="https://github.com/Advanced-Vision-and-Learning-Lab/2024_V4A_Lacunarity_Pooling_Layer/tree/main/Datasets#citing-agml">below</a>.

 ``` python
 import agml